Power Factor Security Selection with Quarterly Rebalancing

 - Software screens thousands of domestic and international dividend paying stocks every quarter to find companies with the strongest quality fundamentals and the strongest growth trends.

-- WBI’s advanced factor layering process curates portfolio holdings for rising income, value, yield and quality factor styles.
-SMA portfolios are managed to include all cap, large cap and SMID securities.
+- WBI’s advanced factor layering process curates portfolio holdings for rising income, and yield styles.
+SMA portfolios are managed to include all cap, and SMID securities.

 Active Quarterly Rebalancing

 - Helps enforce a ‘buy low-sell high’ discipline by locking in gains on stocks that have had outsized appreciation.

 - Confirms quality fundamentals on a quarterly basis.